 There are approximately eleven denture cream lawsuits filed against Glaxo Smith Kline and Proctor and Gamble for their denture cream products—Poligrip and Fixodent.
-The denture cream lawyers generally allege that the denture cream manufacturers failed to appropriately warn consumers about the risks of zinc toxicity.
-One defense is predictable—the plaintiffs did not use the product in accordance with the instructions.
-However, that defense lawyers’ common argument – blame the victim – ignores the fact that a large portion of the denture-wearing population (34 million Americans) have somewhat ill-fitting dentures.
+The denture cream lawyers allege that the denture cream manufacturers failed to appropriately warn consumers about the risks of zinc toxicity.
+One defense is predictable—the plaintiffs did not use the product under the instructions.
+However, that defense lawyers’ common argument – blame the victim – ignores the fact that much of the denture-wearing population (34 million Americans) have somewhat ill-fitting dentures.
 The only way to keep them in place is a generous application of denture cream.
 This is common knowledge.
-Those people were never warned of the dangers of using denture cream beyond the instructions.
+They never warned those people of the dangers of using denture cream beyond the instructions.
 From a consumer standpoint, a product that goes in your mouth must be safe to use.
 Who among us would think of a problem like zinc toxicity from denture cream?

 So, here’s the science: zinc in denture cream is absorbed through the gums.
 High levels of zinc inhibit copper absorption, which can cause a copper deficiency and anemia (weakness).
 It can also reduce the function of the immune system.
-Among the more serious effects are paralysis and nerve damage.
-Symptoms can include numbness or tingling, and lack of balance.
+The more serious effects include paralysis and nerve damage.
+Symptoms can also include numbness or tingling, and lack of balance.
 One plaintiff claiming injuries from denture cream, a man from east Texas, can barely walk, and only with support.

-2013 Update: These case are mostly over.
+2013 Update: These cases are mostly over.
 Some of them settled for millions of dollars.